Centennial Resource Development, Inc. (NASDAQ:CDEV) Expected to Post Quarterly Sales of $290.22 Million

-Equities analysts expect Centennial Resource Development, Inc. (NASDAQ:CDEV) to post sales of $290.22 million for the current quarter, according to Zacks.
-Five analysts have issued estimates for Centennial Resource Development’s earnings, with the lowest sales estimate coming in at $273.61 million and the highest estimate coming in at $327.00 million.
-Centennial Resource Development reported sales of $148.08 million during the same quarter last year, which indicates a positive year-over-year growth rate of 96%.
-The company is expected to issue its next quarterly earnings results on Tuesday, February 22nd.
+Brokerages expect Centennial Resource Development, Inc. (NASDAQ:CDEV) to announce sales of $290.22 million for the current fiscal quarter, according to Zacks.
+Five analysts have made estimates for Centennial Resource Development’s earnings, with the lowest sales estimate coming in at $273.61 million and the highest estimate coming in at $327.00 million.
+Centennial Resource Development posted sales of $148.08 million in the same quarter last year, which would indicate a positive year over year growth rate of 96%.
+The company is scheduled to report its next quarterly earnings report on Tuesday, February 22nd.

-According to Zacks, analysts expect that Centennial Resource Development will report full-year sales of $957.94 million for the current year, with estimates ranging from $852.30 million to $1.04 billion.
-For the next fiscal year, analysts forecast that the firm will post sales of $1.12 billion, with estimates ranging from $1.08 billion to $1.16 billion.
-Zacks’ sales calculations are an average based on a survey of research firms that cover Centennial Resource Development.
+According to Zacks, analysts expect that Centennial Resource Development will report full-year sales of $957.94 million for the current financial year, with estimates ranging from $852.30 million to $1.04 billion.
+For the next fiscal year, analysts expect that the business will report sales of $1.12 billion, with estimates ranging from $1.08 billion to $1.16 billion.
+Zacks’ sales averages are an average based on a survey of research firms that cover Centennial Resource Development.

-Centennial Resource Development (NASDAQ:CDEV) last issued its quarterly earnings data on Wednesday, November 3rd.
-The oil and natural gas company reported $0.12 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.21 by ($0.09).
+Centennial Resource Development (NASDAQ:CDEV) last posted its earnings results on Wednesday, November 3rd.
+The oil and natural gas company reported $0.12 earnings per share for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.09).
+The company had revenue of $288.51 million for the quarter, compared to the consensus estimate of $247.86 million.
 Centennial Resource Development had a positive return on equity of 1.23% and a negative net margin of 12.91%.
-The firm had revenue of $288.51 million during the quarter, compared to the consensus estimate of $247.86 million.
-During the same period in the previous year, the firm earned ($0.19) EPS.
+During the same period in the previous year, the firm posted ($0.19) EPS.

-In other news, Director Silver Run Sponsor, Llc sold 38,096 shares of the business’s stock in a transaction dated Thursday, November 11th.
-The stock was sold at an average price of $7.43, for a total value of $283,053.28.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Brent P. Jensen sold 5,788 shares of the business’s stock in a transaction dated Tuesday, October 26th.
-The stock was sold at an average price of $7.75, for a total value of $44,857.00.
+In other news, CAO Brent P. Jensen sold 5,788 shares of the business’s stock in a transaction dated Tuesday, October 26th.
+The shares were sold at an average price of $7.75, for a total transaction of $44,857.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Jeffrey Tepper sold 20,000 shares of the business’s stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $6.76, for a total transaction of $135,200.00.
 The disclosure for this sale can be found here.
-Insiders sold 63,884 shares of company stock worth $463,110 over the last 90 days.
+Insiders have sold 63,884 shares of company stock worth $463,110 in the last quarter.
 Company insiders own 38.60% of the company’s stock.

-Several large investors have recently bought and sold shares of the stock.
-Kestra Private Wealth Services LLC purchased a new stake in shares of Centennial Resource Development in the fourth quarter worth about $309,000.
-Wedbush Securities Inc. lifted its position in shares of Centennial Resource Development by 43.9% in the fourth quarter.
-Wedbush Securities Inc. now owns 62,000 shares of the oil and natural gas company’s stock worth $371,000 after buying an additional 18,900 shares in the last quarter.
-Bank of New York Mellon Corp raised its position in Centennial Resource Development by 10.1% during the third quarter.
-Bank of New York Mellon Corp now owns 868,100 shares of the oil and natural gas company’s stock valued at $5,816,000 after purchasing an additional 79,482 shares during the period.
-Captrust Financial Advisors purchased a new stake in Centennial Resource Development during the third quarter valued at approximately $97,000.
-Finally, Janus Henderson Group PLC purchased a new stake in Centennial Resource Development during the third quarter valued at approximately $123,000.
-Institutional investors own 70.77% of the company’s stock.
+A number of hedge funds have recently modified their holdings of CDEV.
+Strategic Asset Management LLC bought a new stake in Centennial Resource Development in the 3rd quarter worth about $35,000.
+Meeder Asset Management Inc. grew its position in Centennial Resource Development by 203.9% in the 3rd quarter.
+Meeder Asset Management Inc. now owns 6,458 shares of the oil and natural gas company’s stock worth $42,000 after purchasing an additional 4,333 shares in the last quarter.
+Great West Life Assurance Co.
+Can bought a new stake in Centennial Resource Development in the 2nd quarter worth about $66,000.
+Macquarie Group Ltd. purchased a new position in Centennial Resource Development in the third quarter valued at about $67,000.
+Finally, QCM Cayman Ltd. purchased a new position in Centennial Resource Development in the third quarter valued at about $69,000.
+70.77% of the stock is owned by institutional investors and hedge funds.

 Centennial Resource Development Company Profile